EECS150/asic_labs_fa21/lab4/spec.md

 |  COPY_B |                    Output is equal to B                   |
 |   XXX   |                        Output is 0                        |

-Given these definitions, complete `ALU.v` and write a testbench tb `ALU.v` that checks all these oper- ations with random inputs at least a 100 times per operation and outputs a PASS/FAIL indicator.
+Given these definitions, complete `ALU.v` and write a testbench tb `ALU.v` that checks all these operations with random inputs at least a 100 times per operation and outputs a PASS/FAIL indicator.
 For this lab, we will only check for effort and not correctness, but you will need it to work later!

 ---